 • No. 12: Lower Silesian Voivodeship and Opole Voivodeship

 • No. 13: Lubusz Voivodeship and West Pomeranian Voivodeship

 Under EU law, all countries must use voting systems that ensure proportional representation, which means that the number of elected members from each party depends on the share of electoral votes obtained by the party.

-The specificity of these elections is that the number of seats in individual constituency are not fixed in advance.
-The turnout implies on the distribution of seats in constituencies.
+In these elections the number of seats in individual constituencies are not fixed in advance.
+The turnout affects the distribution of seats in constituencies.
 It may happen that no mandate will be granted in a given constituency due to the low turnout.

 You should be able to find complete lists of all candidates on the following website once the registration period has ended: Poland’s National Electoral Commission

 People with disabilities have two additional forms of voting: postal voting and proxy voting.

 A disabled voter has the right to obtain full information in his commune about the location of the nearest polling stations adapted to the disabled.